n3s0/n3s0/README.md

 for picking a random file from a list of files in a directory.
 My primary use case for this is random wallpaper selection for the Sway and i3 window managers.

+[certchecker](https://github.com/n3s0/certchecker) : A command-line tool I wrote in Go that provides basic certificate information about a website.

 I've recently moved my software projects and my blog to GitHub.
 Mostly due to the community aspect that it provides.
 I enjoy building tools that will be beneficial towards my carreer and my life.
 Generally, that is the reason for